opencypher/morpheus/README.md

 <!--- **Data Analysts**: -->
 <!--  This example shows how to aggregate detailed sales data within a graph — in effect, performing a ‘roll-up’ — in order to obtain a high-level summarized view of the data, stored and returned in another graph, as well as returning an even higher-level view as an executive report.
 The summarized graph may be used to draw further high-level reports, but may also be used to undertake ‘drill-down’ actions by probing into the graph to extract more detailed information.-->

-## Current status: Alpha
+## Current status: Beta

-The project is currently in an alpha stage, which means that the code and the functionality are still changing.
+The project is currently in a beta stage, which means that the code and the functionality is changing, but the APIs are stabilising.
 We invite you to try it and welcome any feedback.

 The first release for the project is targeted for May 2018.